turingschool/front-end-curriculum/lessons/module-1/js-for-loops.md

 ---
 title: "JS: For Loops"
-length: 90
+length: 180
 tags: javascript, foundation, arrays, loops
 ---

 ## Learning Goals

-* Practice writing `for` loops
+* Write `for` loop syntax
-* Practice iterating through arrays using loops
+* Understand and explain the components of a `for` loop and how they can be used in conjunction with arrays

 ## Vocabulary

-- `Array` Used to store a collection of data items/multiple values under a single variable name
+- `Array` Used to store a collection of items/multiple values in a single variable
 - `Element` A single item stored in an array.
-An element can be of any data type.
+An element can be of any data type
-- `Loops` A quick and easy way to do something repeatedly
+- `Loops` A quick way to do something repeatedly
 - `Control Flow` The order in which the computer executes statements in a script.
-The order of execution can change whenever the computer runs across the (extremely frequent) structures that change the control flow, such as conditionals and loops.
+The order of execution can change whenever the computer runs across the (extremely frequent) structures that change the control flow, such as conditionals and loops
 - `Bracket Notation` How we access individual elements of an array.
-Either to express the element, or assign a new element.
+Either to express the element, or assign a new element

 ## Warm Up

-In a repl or in your browser console, create and name an array filled with objects!
+In a repl.it, declare a variable that stores an array, and `console.log` it.
+Your array should contain 3 or more objects as its elements.
 Some ideas:

 - A grocery list
+- A list of your friends
 - A list of Hogwarts students
-- A list of Batman villains

-Or, if you're not feeling creative, you can use this one:
+Or, if you're not feeling creative, you can take this as a starter and modify it a bit:

 ```javascript
 var pets = [